syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Grid/Pivot-Columns.md

 ## Set Width for the columns

-The width of the columns can be changed by using the `QueryColWidth` event.
+The width of the columns can be changed using the `QueryColWidth` event.

-Refer the below code sample to change the width of the columns by using the column index.
+Refer the below code snippet to change the width of the columns by using the column index.

 {% tabs %}